lexe-app/lexe-public/README.md

 ## OrbStack linux-builder setup

-Follow these instructions if you're running on macOS and want to setup anFast incremental cargo builds in `nix` [OrbStack](https://orbstack.dev/) x86_64 linux-builder VM.
+Follow these instructions if you're running on macOS and want to setup fast incremental cargo builds in `nix` [OrbStack](https://orbstack.dev/) x86_64 linux-builder VM.